 4. Say a Prayer at Meryem Ana Evi

 Meaning “Mother Mary’s House” in Turkish, Meryem Ana Evi is said to be the last house where the Virgin Mother lived before Her Assumption.
-It’s believed that she was taken here by John the Baptist shortly after the Crucifixion.
+It’s believed that she was taken here by John the Apostle shortly after the Crucifixion.
 Located on Mt.
 Koressos just 7 km from Selçuk, you can hire a taxi to take you here from the otogar for 70TL.

 Check out my post on Meryem Ana Evi for more pictures and information.